Esg, Innovation and Compliance

 Our Guideline directs Petrobras operations regarding respect for Human Rights in all regions where it is presente, and throughout the life cycle of its projects and operations.

-These guidelines are present in our Code of Ethical Conduct, in the Petrobras Ethical Conduct Guide for Suppliers, and in our policies regarding corporate Social Responsibility, Health, Safety, and the Environment, and Human Resources.
+These guidelines are present in our Code of Ethical Conduct, in our policies regarding corporate Social Responsibility, Health, Safety, and the Environment, and Human Resources.
 The respect of Human Rights is also reflected in various actions to promote diversity, ensuring respect for diferences and equal opportunities.

 Our work in Human Rights is guided by the United Nations Guiding Principles on Business and Human Rights, and is structured into four axes: